Skip to content

 – Advocate for individual choices and actions, ones that lead to positive outcomes and opportunities.

 We are committed to empowering women and gender-diverse members of our community by supporting their needs, promoting their autonomy, and providing access to information, advocacy, and personalized resources, with the hope of enabling them to make informed life choices on their terms.
 Referrals to other agencies or services are made with the utmost care to ensure that individuals receive support from a gender-responsive approach.
-Please note that while our Support and Community Workers may offer emotional and practical support, they do not provide medical or scientific advice or diagnosis.*
+Please note that while our Support and Community Workers may offer social, emotional, and practical support, they do not provide medical or scientific advice or diagnosis.

 Peer Support Program and 1:1 Services Contact:

-Lindsay, Manager of Care Support Services
+Aramí Galeano, Manager of Support Services

-(Call or text) 647-503-GOOD (4663)
+Phone or Text: 647-503-GOOD (4663)

-MONTHLY PEER SUPPORT GROUPS
+PEER SUPPORT GROUPS

 Community and connection hold great power.
 Sharing space with others in similar situations and learning from each other can be incredibly transformative.

-Open and closed monthly groups run throughout the year.
+Monthly groups run throughout the year.
 New members are welcome and no referrals are needed.
 Due to limited group space, participants are required to register for each session in advance.
 This service is free and no commitment is required.

 Groups are guided and facilitated by our Peer Support Services team who share similar backgrounds and lived experiences.
 We also aim to reduce barriers to accessing services by providing advocacy, resources, and referrals.
 The monthly program has grown to offer support groups that include guest speakers and focus on health and wellness activities, receiving positive feedback from our community!

-During the monthly Peer Support meetings and sessions, the group explores resources, shares experiences and challenges, and exchanges knowledge and skill-building tips that nurture well-being and foster connection.
+During the monthly Peer Support sessions, the group explores resources, shares experiences and challenges, and exchanges knowledge and skill-building tips that nurture well-being and foster connection.
 We aim to provide a safe, non-clinical, compassionate space where women and gender-diverse participants can share their experiences, emotions, coping strategies, interests, and experiences with systemic and interpersonal challenges.
 Our goal is to help participants feel less alone, anxious, or isolated, more empowered and connected, and to reduce the stigma around conversations about women’s mental health and wellbeing.
 Group topics can include but are not limited to:

 Recovering From Traumas